peterlavelle/maplinarm/README.md

 <pre>
 SUBSYSTEM=="usb", ATTRS{idVendor}=="1267", ATTRS{idProduct}=="0000", ACTION=="add", GROUP="plugdev", MODE="0666"
 </pre>
-- Add your user to the plugdev group using the command: sudo usermod -aG plugdev yourusername
+- Add your user to the plugdev group using the command: <pre>sudo usermod -aG plugdev yourusername</pre>
-- Reboot the Pi with the command: sudo shutdown -r now
+- Reboot the Pi with the command: <pre>sudo shutdown -r now</pre>
-- Make the script executable with the command: chmod 755 maplinrobot.py
+- Make the script executable with the command: <pre>chmod 755 maplinrobot.py</pre>
-- Install pip with the command: sudo apt-get install python-pip -y
+- Install pip with the command: <pre>sudo apt-get install python-pip -y</pre>
-- Install pyusb Library via pip with the command: pip install pyusb
+- Install pyusb Library via pip with the command: <pre>sudo pip install pyusb</pre>
 - Open the script and edit it to suit your needs (See Example Usage section for more info.)
-- type <strong> ./maplinrobot.py </strong> to run
+- type <strong> ./maplinrobot.py </strong> to run.
+If you have problems running as a normal user, try running the script as root.

 Moving the Arm
 ==============